Many parts of fruits and veggies are edible, yet folks have been unknowingly throwing them in the garbage or into the compost pile!

 Almond Love Joy Pulp Cookies Recipe

 Instructions: Add all ingredients to a food processor (except dates) to make a dough that sticks together.
 Cut each date into 4 pieces and roll each piece in the palm of your hand to form a ball.
-Take 2 Tbsp of dough, roll in your hand, then flatten.
-Add a piece of date to the center, then fold dough over date to cover.
-Repeat with rest of ingredients.
+Take 2 Tbsp of dough, roll it in your hand, and flatten it.
+Add a piece of date to the center, then fold the dough over the date to cover.
+Repeat with the rest of the ingredients.

-Note: You can refrigerate the nut pulp for several days before using, or freeze the pulp in the freezer (defrost before using in recipes).
-If you own a dehydrator, you can also dry the pulp in the dehydrator, grind to a fine powder in a high-speed blender and use in recipes as you would flour.
+Note: You can refrigerate the nut pulp for several days before using it or freeze it (defrost before using it in recipes).
+If you own a dehydrator, you can also dry the pulp in the dehydrator, grind it to a fine powder in a high-speed blender, and use it in recipes as you would flour.
 Store the flour in a glass container.

 #7 – Stems